jamesgarriss/onering/generation/endurance-hope.md

 If Endurance drops to 0, then the hero is exhausted and drops unconscious.

+If a hero has 0 Endurance and is [Wounded](weary-miserable-wounded.md), then he is considered to be Dying and will pass away soon without help.

 ## Hope

 A character’s Hope score defines the reserves of spiritual vigour that heroes draw upon when put in danger.
 Players can choose to spend a point of Hope to tap a hero's energy reserves and possibly push him beyond his limits.